Back to California

 Public Utilities Commission (PUC)

-A government agency responsible for regulating public utilities such as electricity, gas, water, and telecommunications.
+A government agency that regulates public utilities like electricity, water, and gas companies.

 State Energy Resources Conservation and Development Commission